DocStem/CustomReportCards-master/README.md

 6- This pulls the School Logo into the Report Card template if it exists

+7- This needs a directory called pdfreports that is used for debugging of pdf files.
+We do not use the SIS system for front facing of our clients.
+The SIS for us is administrative and kept secure from Students and Parents.

+8- Our grades come from Canvas LMS.
+See our SIS Canvas LMS two way migrations (Posting later)

 ### Program: Things To Do -- Further Development
 ------
 1- Modify the COURSETABLE function to allow variable Targeted Courses to be placed where ever on the template 2- Add a Configuration table to house; icons associated with Marks, Updated Certificates, rules for Honors 3- Perfect Attendance Certificate
+4- Find a way to update the module without Activate / Deactivate Delete.